jbry0723/node-buildwk3-cookbook/README.md

 POST    /api/auth/login     Expects username and password, returns token and welcome message on success.

-Notes: Register will return "missing user data" if req.body is empty.
+Notes: Register will return "missing user data" if req.body is empty..